 But to my knowledge, these two ideas have never been combined so as to simultaneously explain and correlate the logophoricity and the apparent non-locality of exempt anaphors (a partial exception being Huang & Liu 2001).
-Furthermore, all these accounts (including Huang & Liu 2001) fail, as they stand, to correctly derive the distribution of exempt anaphors (at least in French), as we will see in section 3.1.
+Furthermore, all these accounts (including Huang & Liu 2001) fail, as they stand, to correctly derive the distribution of exempt anaphors (at least in French), as we will see in sections 2.4. and 3.1.

 The rest of the paper will provide more detail and motivation for this proposal.
-The next section (section 2) examines the interpretive constraints on the logophoric antecedent of exempt anaphors, and section 3 provides evidence for the local binding relation between them.
+The next section (section 2) examines the interpretive constraints on exempt anaphors to explain and motivate the logophoric nature of their binder.
+Section 3 provides evidence for the local binding relation between them.

-2. The logophoric properties of exempt anaphors
+2. The logophoric properties of exempt anaphors: what they are and how they are derived